 Seeking and Avoiding Information in a Risky World Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Research Grant (2017 - 2024)

 Dr. Chun Wei Choo, University of Toronto (PI) [firstname.lastname@example.org]

-The objective of this research is to investigate the cognitive, affective, and social precursors that would explain if and how people seek information about societal level risks posed by climate change and food safety.
-A unique aspect of the study is its focus on information avoidance — why do people choose to avoid information about risks that could bring severe and widespread harm to society?
+The objective of this research is to investigate the cognitive, affective, and social precursors that would explain if and how people seek information about societal level risks posed by threats such as climate change, food safety, and organizational wrongdoing.
+A unique aspect of the study is its focus on information avoidance — why do people choose to avoid or ignore information about risks that could bring severe and widespread harm to society?
 The study will investigate how information seeking and avoiding is influenced by a range of factors such as the cognitive perception of and affective responses to the risk, social trust in the organizations that manage and regulate the risk, social norms about being informed about the risk, and anticipated affective responses of risk information seeking.
 We expect these variables to have a significant influence on people's intention to seek or avoid risk information.

 The research will deepen our understanding of risk information seeking behaviour in an era where an abundance of information competes for public attention, and where people have growing control over the information they choose to attend to.
 The research will identify practical implications for designing information strategies that can increase public understanding of and engagement with major societal risks.
 These implications will be of particular value to managers and professionals whose work involves communicating or providing risk information.